Andriza Mircovich: The shooting machine

 Denver S. Dickerson supervised the execution.

 The state then ordered a rack of rifles that was to be set up on a frame by an Eastern ordnance foundry.
 The 1000-pound (450 kg) execution machine, which was called the "shooting gallery of steel", included three Savage Model 1899 .30-30 caliber rifles with Maxim silencers.
 When the device arrived at the prison, Cowing no longer wanted to have any part of the execution and resigned.
 Denver S. Dickerson, a former Nevada governor and prison reformer, was appointed as the new warden.
 On May 13, 1913, Prison Chaplain Lloyd B. Thomas of St. Peter's Episcopal Church, Carson City, Nevada, made an unsuccessful appeal for commutation on Mircovich's behalf with the Board of Pardons.

 The "shooting machine" was designed to be loaded with two lethal rounds and a blank cartridge, each connected to a coiled spring mechanism.
 The device could be fired by cutting three strings, only one of which would fire the rifles.
 This design would prevent the three randomly selected prison guards from knowing who would be responsible for triggering the lethal shot.
 On the morning of May 14, the three guards entered the firing area and then the 12 invited witnesses were admitted to a designated enclosed space in the yard.
 Mircovich refused an offer for a blindfold from Warden Dickerson and shook his hand, stating: "I much obligated to you.
 You be good man to me."
 Mircovich was then strapped to a chair bolted onto a platform in front of the machine.
 The prison doctor, Donald T. McLean, placed a heart-shaped target on Mircovich's chest.
-The aim on the loaded rifles were sighted on the defendant's heart, and checked by each guard.
+The aim on the loaded rifles was sighted on the defendant's heart, and checked by each guard.
 Mircovich cursed the name of Judge Averill and said "I die like a soldier" before he was shot to death.